Conference agenda.

 Dawn Rueckl, Ministry of Tourism; Erica Hummel, Destination BC; other speakers TBA

-Regenerative tourism in action: Revelstoke Thanksgiving Back
+Regenerative Tourism in Action: Revelstoke Thanksgiving Back

 Clara-Jane Blye, University of Utah; Taniell Hamilton, Tourism Revelstoke; Alex Cooper, Revelstoke Cycling Association